Oracle List Schemas

 Usage

-Use this node to discover which schemas exist in your Oracle instance before listing tables or building queries.
-Place it early in a workflow to validate connectivity and explore the database structure.
+Use this node when you need to discover which schemas are available in an Oracle instance before querying tables or building data workflows.
+Typically placed early in a database workflow to guide subsequent table discovery or query-building steps.

 | Field | Required | Type | Description | Example |